ilj900/RTracer/docs/ray_sorting_by_material/material_sorting.md

 *MaterialIdMap*
 ![MaterialIdMap](./b.jpg "MaterialIdMap")

-Then we need to calculate entry of each material.
+Then, we need to calculate the entry of each material.
 But this will be done in chunks.
-Each chunk will cover 32 pixels, So, for a 20x20 image we need 13 chunks, but, to simplify prefix sum computation, we allocate a power of 2 chunks - 16 Each of the chunk will have 8 `uint` counters (for each material).
+Each chunk will cover 32 pixels.
+For a 20x20 image we need 13 chunks.
+However, to simplify prefix sum computation, we allocate a power of 2 chunks, which is 16.
+Each chunk will have 8 `uint` counters (one for each material).

-Chunks partition will look something like this:
+Chunks partition will look like this:

 *ChunkPartitionedOriginalImage*
 ![ChunkPartitionedOriginalImage](./c.jpg "ChunkPartitionedOriginalImage")

-After all the materials counted in each chunk, we'll have a <mark>ChunkToMaterialCounted</mark> buffer like this:
+After all the materials are counted in each chunk, we'll have a <mark>ChunkToMaterialCounted</mark> buffer like this:

 *ChunkToMaterialCounted*
 ![ChunkToMaterialCounted](./d.jpg "ChunkToMaterialCounted")